jsdoc2md/dmd/test/md/lodash.md

 <a name="_.partition"></a>
 ###_.partition ⇒ `Array`
-Creates an array of elements split into two groups, the first of which contains elements the predicate returns truthy for, while the second of which contains elements the predicate returns falsey for.
+Creates an array of elements split into two groups, the first of which contains elements `predicate` returns truthy for, while the second of which contains elements `predicate` returns falsey for.
 The predicate is bound to `thisArg` and invoked with three arguments; (value, index|key, collection).

 If a property name is provided for `predicate` the created "_.pluck" style